 - Prostate cancer is curable if detected and treated early

 - Men are not bullet proof.
 (Yep, it’s true… men get cancer too)

-- You can get a Cancer Cover policy online that pays you a lump sum up to $250,000 if you’re diagnosed with cancer.
+- You can get a Life Cover policy online that pays you a lump sum up if you’re diagnosed with terminal cancer.